-In the last years, more data show that the health impact of welding fumes was underestimated.
+In the last years, more data show that the health impact of fumes was underestimated.
 No matter if you are an employee, self-employed, or welding at home, there are several measures you can follow to avoid overexposure.

 - What air pollutants exist in a welding environment?